wuuthraad-x/runfabric/README.md

 -----
 #Predictive maintenance repo

---> The repo contains the code used for the solution, a detailed document can be found inside the "Documents" folder
+--> The repo contains the code used for the solution, a detailed document predictive maintenance.pdf

 Problem we are addressing :